CISMM/MicroscopeSimulator2/README.txt

 5. Download the ITK source code.
 The best way to do this is to clone it from the git repository

+git clone git://itk.org/ITK.git
+git checkout v4.3.1
-git clone --recursive git://itk.org/ITK.git git checkout v4.0.0 git submodule update
+git submodule update

 Configure ITK with CMake.
 Disable BUILD_EXAMPLES, enable BUILD_SHARED_LIBS,